botter-nidnul/botter-nidnul.github.io/Simple_HTTPS.md

 I use [freedns.afraid.org](https://freedns.afraid.org/) because they provide real Type A DNS Records, and they have a domain I like (you'll see).
 Not all free DNS services will use this method, some do forwarding with nginx or other shenanigans.
 We want Let's Encrypt to work, so we want something simple and direct like an A Record.

+([Duck DNS is also known to work](https://www.duckdns.org/) and lets you login with multiple different OAuth providers.)

 ![Type A Definition](assets/type_a.jpg)

 After you create an account, [create a subdomain](http://freedns.afraid.org/subdomain/)